sujono91/route-finding/README.md

 - JSCS (JavaScript Code Style Checker)

 ### How to run in local
-- Set Environment Variable `NODE_ENV` to `build` if you wan to run the build result.
+- Set Environment Variable `NODE_ENV` to `build` if you want to run the build result in remote server.

 - Set `API_HOST` in `src/client/app/core/constant.js` to you local API URL

 - Install NodeJS (LTS Version)